cran-task-views/Agriculture/draft_agricultural_ctv.md

 ### Entomology

   [hnp][] Generates half-normal plots with simulation envelopes using different diagnostics from a range of different fitted models.
 A few example datasets are included.
+The package [agriCensData][] provides functions for dealing with censored data.
+In addition, the [survival CRAN Task View](https://cran.microsoft.com/snapshot/2022-03-27/web/views/Survival.html) list CRAN resources for working with censored data.

 ### Food science

-  For packages supporting sensory studies, ee the [Psychometrics CRAN task view](https://cran.r-project.org/web/views/Psychometrics.html).
+  For packages supporting sensory studies, see the [Psychometrics CRAN task view](https://cran.r-project.org/web/views/Psychometrics.html).
 [NutrienTrackeR][] provides convenience functions for calculating nutrient content (macronutrients and micronutrients) of foods using food composition data from several reference databases, including: 'USDA' (United States), 'CIQUAL' (France), 'BEDCA' (Spain) and 'CNF' (Canada).

 ### Plant pathology